Scientist Hopes to Conserve What Could Be World's Oldest Art

 Read More: Much of What We Thought About Neanderthals Was Wrong

-Using uranium series dating, Zhang’s team found that the tracks are between 169,000 and 226,000 years old, which dates back to the middle of the Pleistocene era, or around the Earth’s last ice age.
+Using uranium series dating, Zhang’s team found that the tracks are between 169,000 and 226,000 years old, which dates back to the middle of the Pleistocene, or around the Earth’s last ice age.
 They also extrapolated, based on the size of the modern human hands and feet, that the impressions could have been made by two children aged 7 and 12.

 Their team published their findings in the Science Bulletin last month.
 Zhang claims the discovery raises many scientific questions about prehistoric human activity in the region.
 “You’re simultaneously dealing with a harsh environment, less oxygen, and at the same time, creating this,” he tells TIME.